Mahesh5132/daily_learn_log/learning_log.md

 **🧠 Learning Topic:** Streamlit Dashboards
 **💬 Quote of the Day:** "Do what you can.
 Want what you have.
 Be who you are." — Forrest Church

+## 📅 2025-05-29
+**🧠 Learning Topic:** MLflow Tracking
+**💬 Quote of the Day:** "If we learn to open our hearts, anyone, including the people who drive us crazy, can be our teacher." — Pema Chödrön